Carles Salvador

-Carles Salvador Vidal (born 17 September 1990) is a Spanish retired footballer who played as a central midfielder, and the current caretaker manager of CD Castellón B.
+Carles Salvador Vidal (born 17 September 1990) is a Spanish retired footballer who played as a central midfielder.

 Playing career

 Salvador was born in Castellón de la Plana, Valencian Community, and joined Valencia CF's youth setup in 2007, from CD Castellón.
 In 2009, after finishing his formation, he was immediately loaned to Tercera División side Catarroja CF for the season.

 Salvador returned to the Che in 2010, being assigned to the reserves also in the fourth division.
 In August 2012, he signed for Segunda División B side CD Olímpic de Xàtiva.

 Salvador continued to appear in the third division in the following years, representing CD Alcoyano, UD Logroñés and Castellón.
 With the latter side he achieved promotion to Segunda División in 2020, contributing with 31 appearances (play-offs included).

 On 12 September 2020, Salvador made his professional debut at the age of 30, starting in a 2–1 away win against SD Ponferradina.
 After suffering immediate relegation, he saw his playing time gradually decrease and, after loans to Atlético Saguntino and CE Sabadell FC, he retired in 2024 at the age of 33.